Youssef-YN/GitHub/README.md

 # Tools & Languages
 ## Godot
 The main game engine I'm using for my video game projects.
-It's powerful with an amazing node system, especially with it's composition-first philosophy.
+It's powerful with an amazing node system, especially with its composition-first philosophy.
 I'm using it for 2 on going projects right now.
 ## Angular
 This was the first front-end framework I ever worked with.
 It was specified in our "cahier de charges" for the NTT Data project and I learned so much from it that I would not have learned otherwise.
 A steep learning curve for someone that hasn't used a framework before, but definitely worth it.
 ## C#